jamescherti/flymake-ansible-lint.el/README.md

 ## Frequently asked questions

-### Some messages are cut off
+### Why are some ansible-lint error messages truncated?

 This issue is a known bug in `ansible-lint`, not in `flymake-ansible-lint`.

 It is `ansible-lint` that cuts off error messages:
 ```
 $ ansible-lint -p test.yaml
 test.yaml:5: yaml[truthy]: Truthy value should be one of
 ```

-In future versions of `flymake-ansible-lint`, the author plans to make it use `ansible-lint`'s JSON output.
-This change will allow parsing structures like:
+In future versions of `flymake-ansible-lint`, the author plans to utilize `ansible-lint`'s JSON output.
+This change will enable the parsing of structures like:
 ```
 $ ansible-lint test.yaml -f json
 [{"type": "issue", "check_name": "yaml[truthy]", "categories": ["formatting", "yaml"],